MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-view-orchestrator-data-by-using-powerpivot.md

 5. In the **Related Lookup Table** list, select **RunbookServers**, and in the **Related Lookup Column** list, select **Id**, and then click **Create**.

 ## Create a pivot table

+To create a pivot table, follow these steps:

 1. In the **PowerPivot for Excel** window, click **PivotTable** on the ribbon, and select **PivotTable**.
 2. In the **Create PivotTable** dialog box, select **New Worksheet**, and then click **OK**.